 - 3.4 Does size matter?

-- 3.5 How often do treadmills need to be maintained and serviced by professional companies that specialize in this type of equipment?
+- 3.5 How often do treadmills need to be maintained and serviced by professional companies specializing in this type of equipment?

-- 3.6 How much does a good treadmill costs?
+- 3.6 How much does a good treadmill cost?

 - 4 Conclusion